 Call to Action: Support DACA and The Dreamers

 It is imperative that our elected representatives take action to protect the Dreamers.
 Time is quickly running out.
-At the Law Office of Joshua L. Goldstein, PC, our dedicated Los Angeles immigration attorneys are strong supporters of immigrant and immigrant communities in L.A. and throughout the country.
+At the Goldstein Immigration Lawyers, our dedicated immigration attorney in Los Angeless are strong supporters of immigrant and immigrant communities in L.A. and throughout the country.
 We encourage everyone to put continued pressure on our politicians to do the right thing.